digidotcom/xbee-java/examples/io/LocalADCSample/ReadMe.txt

   The application configures an IO line of the XBee device as ADC.
 Then, periodically reads its value and prints it in the output console.

+  NOTE: This example uses the XBee ZigBee device (ZigBeeDevice) class, but all the features described are also applicable to any XBee device class.

   Files